Mainline Protestant: Denominations

+Some denominations with similar names and historical ties to the Seven Sisters mainline groups are not considered mainline: The Southern Baptist Convention (SBC) [13.2 million], Lutheran Church–Missouri Synod (LCMS) [1.7 million], the Churches of Christ and Christian churches [1.1 million each], the Presbyterian Church in America (PCA) [0.4 million], the Anglican Church in North America (ACNA) [0.13 million], and the Conservative Congregational Christian Conference (CCCC) [0.04 million].
+After the recent split of the UMC, the Global Methodist Church (GMC) could be added to this list, though no official census is currently known.
+Since these groups are too theologically conservative to be considered mainline, those strictly adhering to historical rules of faith are grouped as confessional, while those without are grouped as evangelical.
+The Institute on Religion and Democracy considers these denominations to be "mainline-adjacent" due to their origins in the mainline Protestant denominations.

 Theology

 Variation

 Mainline Protestantism is characterized by theological and ideological pluralism.
 While doctrinal standards and confessional statements exist, these are not usually interpreted in ways to exclude people from membership.
-Richard Hutcheson, Jr., chairman of the Office of Review and Evaluation of the Presbyterian Church in the United States, observed that clergy candidates were more likely to be rejected due to "excessive narrowness" than for violating confessional standards.
+Richard Hutcheson Jr., chairman of the Office of Review and Evaluation of the Presbyterian Church in the United States, observed that clergy candidates were more likely to be rejected due to "excessive narrowness" than for violating confessional standards.

 Mainline churches hold a range of theological orientations—conservative, moderate and liberal.
 About half of mainline Protestants describe themselves as liberal.
 Mainline Christian groups are often more accepting of other beliefs and faiths, affirm the ordination of women, and have become increasingly affirming of gay ordination.
+A 2021 Pew Research Center survey found that 56% of mainline Protestants believe that non-Christians, including agnostics and atheists, can go to heaven, compared to around a fifth of evangelical Protestants and 38% of those who attend historically Black churches.
 Nearly one-third of mainline Protestants call themselves conservative, and most local mainline congregations have a strong, active conservative element.
 Mainline denominations are historically Trinitarian and proclaim Jesus Christ as Lord and Son of God.

 In practice, mainline churches tend to be theologically moderate and influenced by higher criticism, an approach used by scholars to separate the Bible's earliest historical elements from perceived later additions and intentional distortions.
 Mainline denominations generally teach that the Bible is God's Word in function, but that it must be interpreted both through the lens of the cultures in which it was originally written, and examined using God-given reason.
-A 2008 survey conducted by the Pew Research Center found that only 22 percent of the 7,500 mainline Christians surveyed said the Bible is God's Word and is to be interpreted as literally true, word for word.
+A 2008 survey conducted by the Pew Research Center found that 22 percent of the 7,500 mainline Christians surveyed said the Bible is God's Word and is to be interpreted as literally true, word for word.
 Thirty-eight percent thought that the Bible is God's Word but is not to be taken literally, word for word.
 Twenty-eight percent said the Bible was not the Word of God but was of human origin.